 - What is SEO?

-According to Orbit Media Studios, there are over 7.5 million blogs published each day.
-That means over 300K blogs are published every second.
+According to Orbit Media Studios, over 7.5 million blogs are published each day.
+That means over 300K blogs are posted every second.

 Over the years, the internet has become more accessible.
 Further, the global pandemic has boosted the accessibility and use of the internet for everyday tasks, as people, schools, and businesses have come online.
 The numbers are set to increase in the next quarter.

 This means writing a blog and making it more user-friendly is more important than ever for businesses, and getting it listed on search engines is the ultimate goal.
 SEO content writing is the answer to it all.

 Based on a stat published by Internet Live Stats, Google processes over 3.5 billion searches per day, meaning 40,000 queries per second.